mitel-networks/workflow-docs/docs/walkthroughs/micc-sunshine-social.md

 nav_order: 1
 ---

-Sunshine Conversations is a software platform that enables bcommunication across many popular messaging apps.
+Sunshine Conversations is a software platform that enables communication across many popular messaging apps.
 Using Workflow we can integrate with Sunshine Conversations and connect these messaging platforms with MiCC.

 ## Setup Sunshine Conversations integration
 You can find the Sunshine Conversations documentation here: <https://docs.smooch.io/guide/>.